 In the last couple of decades, Canada has swung wildly from being one of most pro-life countries in the world to one of the most pro-choice.
 As a nation with a large Catholic population, abortions of any sort were banned entirely until 1969, and then only permitted under narrow conditions when the mother’s life could be proven to be in danger.

-Illegal abortions continued in the background, however, and in 1988, a particularly unapologetic abortionist named Dr. Henry Morgentaler (b.
-1923) went before the Supreme Court of Canada to face charges.
+Illegal abortions continued in the background, however, and in 1988, a particularly unapologetic abortionist named Dr. Henry Morgentaler (1923-2013) went before the Supreme Court of Canada to face charges.
 The court ultimately ruled that the country’s existing abortion regulations represented an unconstitutional burden on the rights of women, and the law was overturned.

 Though the Supreme Court’s ruling allowed for some limits on abortion, in practice, the Canadian government has never passed any.
 Canadian women thus have a universal right to abort at any trimester of pregnancy — even in the final stages — which is a degree of permissiveness generally unknown elsewhere in the western world.

 Abortion is a very controversial topic in contemporary Canada, and tops the list of things to avoid discussing in “polite company.”
 There are a number of passionate pro-life and pro-choice activist groups all over the country, prone to staging aggressive demonstrations and protests in order to ensure their opinions are heard.
 Politicians from all parties have pro-life members in their ranks, but have so far been mostly unsuccessful at making the issue a mainstream topic of discussion.
 Only the tiny province of Prince Edward Island has been successful in imposing an all-out ban on the practice within its borders.